 One day my wife went to the church to listen to the evangelicals, and she continued to attend for about four consecutive Sundays.
 Attacks soon came from my brother and my relatives, who told me that if I allowed my wife to continue to go there, the pastor was going to take her from me.
 They told me that in all the Christian churches, the men gave their wives to the pastor so that he could use them.
 I did not respond to them, but I decided that it would be best to go and investigate for myself.

-The message was preached and at the end the pastor gave a call for repentance in the name of Jesus Christ.
-Without knowing what I was doing, I went up front.
+The message was preached and afterward, the pastor gave a call for repentance in the name of Jesus Christ.
+Without knowing what I was doing, I went to the front.
 The pastor explained the Gospel to me, and I believed in the Lord Jesus.
 Since that day I felt peace, and I knew that the Lord had made me a new man through His Spirit by the grace of God.
-My life underwent a transformation, and I became apt for service.
+My life was transformed, and I became apt for service.
 I later began to spend a lot of time reading the Bible and praying, and I attended the church services to be in fellowship with the brothers and sisters and to understand more of the Scriptures.

 When I was born of the Spirit in 1984, I began to attend the services on Sundays together with my wife.
 The church was still very new, and the pastor organized evangelistic events in which he would go house to house, and I always enjoyed going with him to share the Gospel of Jesus with people.
 The pastor of the church began to disciple and teach me through personal studies.
 Later, the church appointed me to be a deacon and a co-laborer with the pastor.
 But because of my wife’s health, we had to move to the region of Pacaipampa.